braden-w/braden-w/README.md

 Hey everyone, I'm Braden! 👋

 I'm the founder of Epicenter, a collection of open-source tools to capture, refine, & finally export your ideas (YC S25).
-I started as a humanities student at Yale studying `Ethics, Politics, and Economics`, but fell in love with coding and open source in my first year.
+I started as a humanities student at Yale studying `Ethics, Politics, and Economics`, but fell in love with `coding` in my first year.

 Now, I seek to bridge the gaps between the two disciplines.
-I'm starting with open-source tools that maximize data ownership and transparency: transcription to capture raw ideas anywhere, and a local-first, digital second brain to refine and export them to every platform—as text, as video, as audio—all in your unique voice.
+I'm starting with open-source tools that maximize data ownership: transcription to capture raw ideas anywhere, and a local-first, digital second brain to refine and export them to every platform—as text, as video, as audio—all in your unique voice.

 The moonshot is a community of intellectuals, writers, and thinkers who share ideas as authentic, low-dopamine content—because the world needs more genuine voices, not more AI slop.
-Along the way, I want to prove that open source software can thrive, hopefullly disrupting many business models along the way (software should be free and open!).
+Along the way, I want to prove that open source software can thrive, disrupting some outdated business models along the way.

+---

 I've been on a resolution to make one commit a day for the past few years.
-Many of these commits are a combination between my various personal projects and a vault where I take all my notes.
+Many of these commits are a combination of my various personal projects and a vault where I take all my notes.

 While I've been fortunate to have wonderful industry jobs, open-source software has a special place in my heart.
 It is liberating to code without worrying about profits and temptations to monetize users or profit from their data.
 Thanks to Epicenter, I'm fortunate to be able pursue this full-time.